sgherbst/svreal/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PyPI version](https://badge.fury.io/py/svreal.svg)](https://badge.fury.io/py/svreal)

-**svreal** is a single-file SystemVerilog library that makes it easy to perform real-number operations in a synthesizable fashion in SystemVerilog.
+**svreal** is a SystemVerilog library that makes it easy to perform real-number operations in a synthesizable fashion in SystemVerilog.
 Both fixed-point and floating-point representations are supported.

 By default, a fixed-point format is used; the exponent and alignment details are handled automatically, so the user is free to customize the format of each fixed-point signal in the design without inconvenience.

-The user can switch to a floating-point representation using one of two compiler flags: `` `FLOAT_REAL `` targets the builtin SystemVerilog **real** type (not synthesizable), whereas `` `HARD_FLOAT `` targets the synthesizable [Berkeley HardFloat](http://www.jhauser.us/arithmetic/HardFloat.html) library.
+It is possible to switch to a floating-point representation using one of two compiler flags: **FLOAT_REAL** targets the builtin SystemVerilog **real** type (not synthesizable), whereas **HARD_FLOAT** targets the synthesizable [Berkeley HardFloat](http://www.jhauser.us/arithmetic/HardFloat.html) library.

 # Installation